drewr/postal/README.md

 Postal is a library for constructing and sending RFC822-compliant Internet email messages.
 It wraps the JavaMail package for message and SMTP support.
 It supports sendmail natively.
+Supports STARTTLS & SSL.

 ### Platforms